HR

 Every great team at one point or another has had to make difficult cuts.
 It's one of the hardest parts of being a responsible, results-driven leader.

 Don't be cavalier about the cuts, but don't apologize either.
-If you have done everything possible to avoid the situation and have behaved consistent with the company's shared values you will retain the trust and respect of those you lead.
+If you have done everything possible to avoid the situation and have behaved consistently with the company's shared values, you will retain the trust and respect of those you lead.

 It's a harsh reality that there are many conditions outside of your control, and that's why people seek leaders who face adversity with courage and integrity.